ComputationalThermodynamics/SandBox/README.md

 Here you can find script(s) dealing with thermodynamic-related problems

-## Nullspace minimizer
+## Gradient-Based minimizers

+> - Julia scripts used in Riel et al.,( submitted) to use nullspace optimization approach to minimize individual solution phase model.

-> #### *NullspaceMinimization/nullMin.jl*
+> #### *unconstrained_CG_BFGS/nullMin.jl*
 >
-> - Julia scripts to use nullspace optimization approach to minimize individual site-fraction based solution phases.
+> - Tests the unconstrainted solution phase formulation using the CG and BFGS methods
 > - The scripts include spinel, clinopyroxene and amphibole as formulated in Holland et al., 2018.
 > - Gibbs hyperplanes for each phase have been computed using MAGEMin and the igneous database at the following conditions:

     1. 12 kbar and 1100 °C for spinel
     2. 3.26 kbar and 906.25 °C for the spinel solvus test
-    2. 12 kbar and 1100 °C for clinopyroxene
+    3. 12 kbar and 1100 °C for clinopyroxene
-    3. 5 kbar and 650 °C for amphibole
+    4. 5 kbar and 650 °C for amphibole

+> #### *inequality_constrained_CCSAQ_SLSQP/NLopt_call_using_MAGEMin.jl*
+>
+> - Tests the inequality constrained formulation of the solution phase by calling NLopt through MAGEMin and using the CCSAQ and SLSQP methods
+> - The scripts include spinel, clinopyroxene and amphibole as formulated in Holland et al., 2018.
-> - Several Gibbs hyperplane have been tested: using only pure phases, using pseudocompounds and at global minimum
+> - Gibbs hyperplanes for each phase have been computed using MAGEMin and the igneous database at the following conditions:

+    1. 12 kbar and 1100 °C for spinel
+    2. 3.26 kbar and 906.25 °C for the spinel solvus test
+    3. 12 kbar and 1100 °C for clinopyroxene
+    4. 5 kbar and 650 °C for amphibole

 ## Gibbs free energy minimization